markusmoenig/Eldiron/docs/docs/screens/screens.md

 On a responsive screen, an existing `role = "game"` widget automatically fills the current client window.
 Widget roles are lowercase identifiers, so use `role = "game"`, not `role = "Game"`.
 Eldiron does not create a game widget automatically: a responsive screen without one is a valid UI-only screen.

+For a ruleset-driven bottom UI, add one widget with `role = "action_bar"` and anchor it with `anchor = "bottom_center"`.
+The widget generates its configured buttons as a group and keeps the complete bar centered when the window is resized.
+Its TOML can also configure built-in panels such as `[ui.spellbook]`, so an ordinary gameplay screen does not need separate popup widgets.
+Add a `role = "spellbook"` sector only when that screen should override the default panel rectangle or artwork.
+See [Action Bar Widgets](./widgets#action-bar-widgets).

 Other widgets can anchor their authored size to the runtime window:

 ```toml